You'd be surprised how much help you can get if you just ask.

 That was one of the reasons I started JobMob back in 2006, that's one of the reasons you find it hard to ignore questions when asked, and that's why so many people volunteer.

-How to get job search help from the online masses
+5 ways to get free job search help from the online masses

 1) Get job search feedback